Jean-Max Albert: Anamorphosis

 In another example, the specific vantage point is indicated by one of the Sculptures Bachelard set in Paris, Parc de la Villette.
-In this work, the anamorphosis appears as a reflection of a bronze construction This reflection discreetly shows the inclusion of a circle in a square in a triangle, in reference to the concept plan of the park by the architect Bernard Tschumi.Las Miras del Jardin de la ParraReflet Anamorphose allows, from the specific vantage point, to observe simultaneously the design and its anamorphosis.
+In this work, the anamorphosis appears as a reflection of a bronze construction This reflection discreetly shows the inclusion of a circle in a square in a triangle, in reference to the concept plan of the park by the architect Bernard Tschumi.Reflet Anamorphose allows, from the specific vantage point, to observe simultaneously the design and its anamorphosis.